j4w8n/supakit/README.md

 }) satisfies LayoutServerLoad
 ```

-### During Client-side Navigation
+### Server-side and Client-side Page

 Protect pages using a `+page.server.ts` file for each page route.
 This is needed because `+layout.server.ts` will not necessarily run on every request.
-This method works for both client-side and server-side requests, because it causes `handle()` to be called in `hooks.server.ts`.
+This method works for both client-side and server-side requests.

 ```js
 /* src/routes/(auth)/app/+page.server.ts */